timh1975/SoftwareEngineeringPortfolio/week 7.md

 ## Accept an issue from the backlog

+Accepted an issue from the backlog before starting on the new feature branch.

 ## Follow the team workflow through to pull request

+Prior to undertaking the new feature for the issue, the issue was moved from the kanban board to the in progress status.
+Once I tested my branch on my local machine, I requested a pull request for a code review.
+A code was identified and fixed as discussed later.

 ## Add document comments